-The Michigan Center for Civic Education is guided by a committed Board of Directors that meets at least four times per year.
+The Michigan Center for Civic Education is guided by a committed Board of Directors that meets at least quarterly with committee meetings in between full board meetings.
 In 2007 the MCCE Board adopted a strategic plan (PDF, 204 KB).

 Board Of Directors

 Barbara Gazda, President – Hartland Public Schools

 Regan Gibson – Vice President – Varnum, LLC